 The safety and welfare of young people is paramount to us, so we are constantly working to ensure that every child has a positive experience playing the game

-As part of our efforts to keep football safe and enjoyable for all, every year we carry out a series of Safeguarding Compliance Visits to ensure that clubs are meeting their commitment to protect children, by putting in place suitable policies and procedures and only allowing appropriately qualified individuals to work with young people.
+As part of our efforts to keep football safe and enjoyable for all, every year we carry out a series of Safeguarding Compliance Visits.
+The aim of these is to ensure that clubs are meeting their commitment to protect children, by putting in place suitable policies and procedures and only allowing appropriately qualified individuals to work with young people.

-Over the coming months a sample of clubs across the county will be selected for one of these checks to help ensure that all coaches:
+Over the coming months a sample of clubs across the county will be selected and our staff will make unannounced visits to training sessions or matches, in order to help ensure that all those who are coaching:

 1. Are listed on the FA Whole Game System

 2. Have a valid FA DBS, less than 3 years old

 3. Have an in date FA Safeguarding qualification

 Safeguarding Compliance Visits are also an opportunity for us to meet and engage with coaches, officials and parents to ensure that all are fully aware of the safeguarding processes in football and know what they should do if they have a concern.